Venice Simplon-Orient-Express: British train

+In popular culture

+The film Mission Impossible - Dead Reckoning Part One features the VSOE, running to Innsbruck, as the location of the final fight scene.

 Other related luxury trains

 The Northern Belle was a more extensive day service operating throughout Great Britain, as far north as Inverness and south to Plymouth.
 It was in service and design closely resembling to the UK Pullman train, but composed of more modern British Rail Mark 2 and Mark 1 carriages.
 It was introduced in 2000, and sold 2017 by Belmond to private owners, who continue to operate it in the same manner.

 The Royal Scotsman, first introduced in 1985, was taken over by Belmond in 2005.
 This overnight luxury train provides journeys through Scotland northbound from Edinburgh and Glasgow with its refitted East Coast Main Line Mark 1 Pullman carriages.

 Inspired by this train, the Grand Hibernian was made of Irish Mark 3 carriages, and entered in service in August 2016 for trips in Ireland and Northern Ireland, but ceased in February 2021.
+The carriages were transferred 2022 to Great Britain, and later converted for the new luxury service Britannic Explorer, which is scheduled to start in July 2025.

 The company also operate services in Southeast Asia (the Eastern & Oriental Express between Bangkok and Singapore) and Peru (PeruRail).
 Between 1998 and 2003, a service on the East Coast of Australia named the Great South Pacific Express was also run.
 Those cars remained in storage in Australia after the service ceased, and transferred in 2016 to Peru for the Belmond Andean Explorer overnight train from Cusco to the Lake Titicaca and Arequipa.
 Since then the former day train with the same name and on the same route (however, only between Cusco and the Lake Titicaca) is featured as Titicaca Train.
 It has Pullman dining carriages and a bar car with observatory platform, like the Hiram Bingham train, which serves the narrow-gauge line towards Machu Picchu.